ccardea/osy-site/samkhya/tattvas.md

 - *Tu* = only
 - *Vikarah* = transformation, modification, product

 Products only are sixteen.
-(Eleven Indriyas, five Tan-matras)
+(Eleven Indriyas, five Coarse Elements)

 ### Karika 3
 - *Mula prakritih a-vikritih* = the root prakriti is not a product (of any other cause)